lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 In this example, if we had 2 items the first time the app composed, and 3 items the second time, what would happen?

-The first two items would memoize correctly, but when we encounter the third item, we would start to “memoize” using the `Text` node that was previously used below the list of TodoItems in the first pass!
+The first two items would memoize correctly, but when we encounter the third item, we would start to “memoize” on top of the `Text` node that was previously used below the list of TodoItems in the first pass!
 Essentially, any time there is any control-flow that causes the number of items cached in the list to change, everything after that conditional logic would be misaligned with the cache.

 TODO: graphic